Pieter-Rees/pokecatch/README.md

    - See game progress

 ### Advanced Strategies
-- Use Berries before throwing Safari Balls for better catch rates
+- Use Rocks before throwing Safari Balls for better catch rates
-- Apply Mud when encountering rare Pocket Monsters to prevent fleeing
+- Apply Bait when encountering rare Pocket Monsters to prevent fleeing
 - Balance your inventory between different item types
 - Save your currency for important purchases
 - Track which Pocket Monsters you still need to catch